AGM-158C LRASM: Development

 On 4 April 2017, Lockheed announced the first successful release of the LRASM from an F/A-18 Super Hornet.
 On 26 July 2017, Lockheed was awarded the first production award for the air-launched LRASM; low-rate initial production Lot 1 includes 23 missiles.
-On 27 July 2017, Lockheed announced they had successfully conducted the first launch of an LRASM from an angled topside canister using a Mk-114 booster, demonstrating the missile's ability to be used on platforms lacking vertical launch cells.
+On 27 July 2017, Lockheed announced they had successfully conducted the first launch of an LRASM from an angled topside canister using a Mk 114 booster, demonstrating the missile's ability to be used on platforms lacking vertical launch cells.

 On 17 August 2017, the LRASM conducted its first flight test in a production-representative, tactical configuration.
 The missile was dropped from a B-1B Lancer, navigated through all planned waypoints, transitioned to mid-course guidance and flew toward a moving maritime target using inputs from its onboard sensor, then descended to low altitude for final approach, positively identifying and impacting the target.

 The weapon was successfully fired against multiple targets on 13 December 2017, by a B-1B flying over the Point Mugu Sea Range.

-In May 2018 a second flight test, involving two LRASMs, was successfully completed.
+In May 2018, a second flight test, involving two LRASMs, was successfully completed.

-In December 2018, the LRASM was integrated on the USAF's B-1B bomber, reaching initial operational capability.
+In December 2018, the LRASM was integrated on the USAF's B-1 Lancer, reaching initial operational capability.
 The missile achieved early operational capability on Navy Super Hornets in November 2019.

 In 2020, The US Navy began plans to integrate the LRASM on the Boeing P-8 Poseidon.

+In February 2021, U.S. Navy and Air Force awarded a $414 million contract to Lockheed Martin for continued production of the air-launched variant of LRASM, now operational on the U.S. Navy F/A-18E/F and U.S. Air Force B-1B.

+In September 2024, the U.S. Navy completed an initial flight test of the F-35C carrying the LRASM, followed in March 2025 by an initial flight test of the F-35B carrying the missile.

 Foreign interest

 In 2015, Sweden publicly expressed interest in the LRASM in response to concerns of Russian actions in Eastern Europe.
 The United Kingdom, Singapore, Canada, Australia and Japan have also expressed interest in the missile.

-On 7 February 2020, the US State Department announced it had approved a possible Foreign Military Sale to Australia of up to 200 LRASMs and related equipment for an estimated cost of US$990 million.
+On 7 February 2020, the U.S. Department of State announced it had approved a possible foreign military sale to Australia of up to 200 LRASMs and related equipment for an estimated cost of US$990 million.
 In July 2020, Australia announced that it was acquiring the LRASM for their F/A-18F Super Hornet fighters.